sidebase/nuxt-auth/docs/guide/authjs/quick-start.md

 - **Type**: `SupportedProviders`
 - **Default**: `undefined`

 Select the default-provider to use when `signIn` is called.
-Setting this here will also effect the global middleware behavior: E.g., when you set it to `github` and the user is unauthorized, they will be directly forwarded to the Github OAuth page instead of seeing the app-login page.
+Setting this here will also affect the global middleware behavior.
+For instance, when you set it to `github` and the user is unauthorized, they will be directly forwarded to the Github OAuth page instead of seeing the app-login page.

 ### `addDefaultCallbackUrl`